adept/gocardless-to-csv/README.md

 GoCardless has pretty severe API usage limits - you can run `fetch` at most 4 times per 24 hours, and `link` at most 50 institutions.

+# Installation

+Clone this repository and run `pip install -r requirements.txt`.

+Tool depends on `nordigen-python` which is a client library for GoCardless API, and `pyfzf` that is used to provide a selector for banking institutions (if you have `fzf` command line tool installed).
+You can remove `pyfzf` from requirements.txt if you dont need this or you don't have `fzf` installed.

 # Initial Setup

 Go to https://bankaccountdata.gocardless.com/overview/ and register your account